 The focal point for tourism in Puerto de Mazarron is the town's main beach and marina.
 There is an underground car park next to the beach, but in July and August parking here can be difficult and the beach gets very busy.
 Alternative parking is located away from the beach in a large car park on the Puerto de Mazarron to Bolnuevo main road (a 5-minute walk to the beach).

-For something different, traditional churros dipped in chocolate at Churreria Carranaca make a great snack (the bar closes at 1PM most days).
+For something different, traditional churros dipped in chocolate at Churreria Carranaca make a great snack (the bar is only open Friday and Saturday mornings in winter).

 There is a busy Sunday outdoor market held in the streets below the Hotel la Cumbre.
 The market is a bustling affair selling fruit and vegetables, cheeses, clothing, jewellery, locally made ceramics, bags and baskets other regional produce.
 It is advisable to ask prices before purchasing, as unscrupulous vendors will charge higher prices to tourists.
 Also select your own fruit and vegetables to avoid being palmed off with lower quality produce.
 Also watch bags and wallets although there is usually a local police presence.

-There are bars and clubs in Puerto de Mazarron, but it is essentially a family resort, and anyone hoping for a wild party nightlife should possibly look elsewhere.
+There are bars and clubs in Puerto de Mazarron, but it is essentially a family resort, and anyone hoping for a lively nightlife should possibly look elsewhere.
 The exception is mid-summer (August) when the bars and clubs are busy at weekends until the sun rises.